October 21st, 2020

 Processing sensitive personal information is prohibited unless it can be carried out to the extent where some specific conditions apply.
 The rule of thumb is to avoid processing these kinds of data unless you fulfill one of the conditions described in article 9 of the GDPR.
 If you have a legal purpose for processing sensitive information, then use extra safeguards.

-If you have any doubts, ask yourself: Is this data 'need to have' or 'nice to have'?
-If the data falls into the category 'nice to', then it’s time to do some housecleaning and minimalize the amount of data to what’s sufficient for your business.
+If you're unsure about certain data, ask yourself whether it's a 'need to have' or 'nice to have.'
+If it falls into the 'nice to have' category, it's time for some housecleaning and to minimize the data to only what is essential for your business.

 Keep Your Data Up To Date